mshanken/mshanken/_site/public/impact/index.md

 Dear Advertiser,

 Many thanks for your interest in *Impact*.

-Enclosed please find a media kit with complete advertising information.
+Please see the media kit with the complete advertising information.

 Published 16 times per year, *Impact* is written for the top decision-makers, who turn to this publication as the number one source for all the information they need to manage their business.